Learn Javascript

 1. Use an installer via node website (fastest, but difficult to upgrade).

-2. Use a system package manager like Homebrew or Scoop (this makes it easy to upgrade)
+2. Use a system package manager like Homebrew or Scoop (easy to upgrade)

 1. Install Homebrew (Mac package manager) using their instructions